Get insider access

 Bose QuietComfort 45/QC45 Wireless

 The Bose QuietComfort 45/QC45 are slightly more versatile headphones than the Apple AirPods Max Wireless.
 The Bose are lighter and more comfortable, delivering audio more consistently.
-Their integrated mic offers significantly better overall performance, they support multi-device pairing, and you can use them wired via their 1/8" to 1/16" TRS cable, though you can only receive audio.
+Their integrated mic offers significantly better overall performance, and these headphones support multi-device pairing.
 However, the Apple feel better built and have a virtual soundstage feature.
-They also have the edge when it comes to noise cancelling, although both headphones still do a fantastic job in this regard.
+They also have the edge in noise cancelling, although both headphones still do a fantastic job in this regard.

 Apple AirPods Pro Truly Wireless